Book a ticket

 The gallery and museum are within walking distance of St Ives town centre and Porthmeor beach.

 There are daily National Express coach services from Victoria Coach Station, London.
 These services travel via Heathrow, Plymouth, Liskeard, St Austell, Truro, Redruth, Camborne, St Ives and Penzance – stopping at most small towns en route.

 There are regular local bus services to and from St Ives.

 A shuttle bus service runs throughout the year between the Trenwith Coach and Car Park and the town centre, which is a five minute walk from Tate St Ives.
-For details call St Ives Tourist Information on +44 (0)1736 796297.
+Call St Ives Tourist Information on +44 (0)1736 796297 for details.

 The nearest airport is in Newquay, the regional commercial airport for Cornwall.

 £10.50 with donation, £9.50 without donation for concessions